-You’ve got a killer website with lots of great content, but you do not see the traffic you’d like.
-If your site is new, it’s natural to assume that it will take some time for the search engines to find and index your pages.
+You have a killer website with lots of great content, but you do not see the traffic you’d like.
+If your site is new, it’s natural to assume that it will take time for search engines to find and index your pages.
 But if your website has been around for a while, there may be more you can do to help it rank higher in search results than simply waiting for Google or Bing to discover your content.

-Here are some valuable tips on how to boost the ranking of an existing site on search engines:
+Here are some valuable tips on how to boost the ranking of an existing page on search engines:

 1. Inject your keywords into your page’s URL

-It’s crucial to use your keywords in your URL because Google looks at the URL of your page and decides what words and phrases to use when it’s trying to rank your page.
+Using keywords in your URL is crucial for improving your page’s ranking on Google.
+Google looks at the URL of your page and determines what words and phrases to use when trying to rank your page.
 If the keyword you want to rank for isn’t in the URL, Google won’t use it to help you rank better.

-Hint: Use the query parameter in the URL to make sure your keywords are precisely where they need to be.
-Look at how many key phrases are in the URL and how many of those words are your target keywords.
+To ensure your keywords are precisely where they need to be, use the query parameter in the URL.
+Look at how many keyphrases are in the URL and how many words are your target keywords.

-When the Webmaster Help forums were first created, they were seen to get help and advice from other site owners and webmasters.
-They exist for the same reason Google’s reverse keyword library exists — to help your site win so you can get more visibility, traffic, and ad revenue.
+The Webmaster Help forums were created to help and advise site owners and webmasters.
+These forums exist for the same reason as Google’s reverse keyword library – to help your site win and get more visibility, traffic, and ad revenue.

-If keyword stuffing has gone too far, then you may want to take a look at your site’s URL.
+If keyword stuffing has gone too far, you may want to look at your site’s URL.

-Google and Bing have a page Authority feature, which tells you how much authority (or trust) a page has.
+Google and Bing have a page Authority feature that tells you how much authority or trust a page has.
 A great example of a prominent, authoritative page is Netflix’s “The Queen’s Gambit” page.

 There are three “keys” that matter most when it comes to determining what authority your page has:

-Okay, so if you were planning on adding your data-driven website (API, CMS, reports, etc.) to Alexa or Search Console, you could go ahead and do it.
-But if you’re sleeping on the bed, dreaming of a bed you haven’t yet had.
-It sure would help to know how Alexa decides what search results will appear next to your site.
+If you plan to add your data-driven website (API, CMS, reports, etc.) to Alexa or Search Console, knowing how Alexa decides what search results will appear next to your site is essential.

-Here are the answers you should expect by answering both these questions for your site:
+Here are the answers you should expect by answering both of these questions for your site:

 3. Use your keywords and other related words in the meta description

-The meta description appears in search results and is a way for you to tell users what your page is all about and draw them to click through to your site.
-Using your keywords and other related words will help people find your page in search results and entice them to click through to your site.
+The meta description is critical to your website’s search engine optimization (SEO) strategy.
+It appears in search results and is a way to tell users what your page is about and draw them to click through to your site.
+Using your keywords and other related words can help people find your page in search results and entice them to click through to your site.

-To improve your sitemaps and search engine rank, be sure to include a complete description of your site in search results.
-This can consist of a URL and contact information for your contact page, a picture of your website, biographical information for your employees, any release information, a map of your office, and more.
+You should include a complete site description in search results to improve your sitemaps and search engine rank.
+This can consist of a URL and contact information for your contact page, a picture of your website, biographical information for your employees and release information, a map of your office, and more.